apitoolkit/apitoolkit-landing/docs/documentation/dashboard/changes-and-errors/index.md

 The events section can also be expanded to give you a broad overview of the various events happening within your connections.

 We use the term `Changes` to describe both the modifications made to the events section itself and the events listed within it.
-This term is used in the events section of your connection's API Toolkit client interface.

 ![events](./event%20expand.png)